GEOS-DEV/geosPythonPackages/docs/user_guide.md

 # 2. Pre-processing GEOS inputs

 GEOS input data needs to be processed from the geomedeller to make it valid for GEOS.
-Most of these operations are currently made by [`mesh-doctor`](#71-geos-python-tools) and [`geos-xml-viewer`](#72-geos-xml-viewer), and Paraview plugins are not available yet for these tools.
+Most of these operations are currently made by [`mesh-doctor`](#71-geos-python-tools), and Paraview plugins are not available yet for these tools.

 The pre-processing `Create Constant attribute Per Region` filter was however developed in Paraview to ease the creation of properties constant per regions, such region being defined using another index property.
 Input mesh can be of any type and composite.
 The user needs to select the region property, to define the name of output property, and to defined the values of the output property for each region index.
 If no value is defined for some region indexes, the output property will yield no data value in these regions.